Third Order Regular of Saint Francis of Penance: History

+Various Third Order Regular Franciscan communities emerged after the founding of the Third Order of St. Francis in 1221.
+Unlike their Third Order Secular counterparts, the Third Order Regular lived in community and shared a religious charism.
+Their various communities were isolated, however, and did not share a common leader.
+An apostolic letter from Pope Nicholas V in 1447, Pastoralis officii, effectively organized the more isolated communities into a new and separate religious order with its own rule of life, the Third Order Regular of Saint Francis of Penance.

 Ireland

 Secular tertiaries existed in Ireland as early as 1385.
 By 1441 brothers of the Third Order Regular were established at Clonfert, Killala and Tuam.
 In the fifteenth century there were about forty friaries of TOR Friars in Ireland, made up of small groups of clerical and lay brothers.
 The friars served the spiritual needs of the local people in their friaries and churches and in the surrounding parishes.
 They supported themselves by farming the nearby land.
 Each friary held a school.
 The friaries were abolished with the Reformation, yet a few individual friars remained, although clandestine.

 The Franciscan Brothers of the Third Order Regular are noted for their having secretly taught the boys of the Catholic population of Ireland for decades in the underground "bog schools".
 The Order did not formerly re-emerge again in Ireland until the early 1800s at Merchant's Quay in Dublin with a group of secular tertiaries of the Friar Minor's church of Adam and Eve.
 They established a monastery and school at Milltown, Dublin in 1818, after the relaxation of the Penal Laws which had forbidden Catholic education.
 A second was opened at Dalkey.

 In 1820 they transferred their monastery to Mountbellew in County Galway, where the Bellew family had invited them and had donated land and a house to get established.
 The Brothers ran a free primary school and specialized in trade schools for young men.
 The brothers at Mountbellew taught catechism, Gaelic, and established an agricultural school.
 In 1992 there were about fifty members.

 In the course of the nineteenth century, Brothers from the Irish communities established foundations in the United States, which became independent Institutes in their own right.
 Franciscan Brothers Mountbellew, the Irish congregation of Brothers from which the friars of the T.O.R. sprang, has maintained a presence in the U.S. since the 1950s.
 In 1957, Brothers from Ireland began work in Catholic schools in the Archdiocese of Los Angeles.
 Originally working both in the Bronx, New York and California, they now serve only on the West Coast.
 As an Institute of Pontifical Right, they also work in Kenya and Uganda in education and agriculture.